Table of Contents

-The Texas Car Seat laws mandates that all safety and booster seats must be installed and used only in accordance with the manufacturer’s instructions.
+The Texas Car Seat laws mandate that all safety and booster seats must be installed and used only in accordance with the manufacturer’s instructions.
 This means that parents and guardians must follow the instructions regarding the recommended weight, height, and age criteria on the seat that they are going to use with their child.

 When a Child Is Not Required to Use a Car Seat in Texas